troclaux/notes/aws.md

 ### IAM Guidelines and Best Practices

-- don’t use the root account (except for aws account setup)
+- don't use the root account (except for aws account setup)
-- don’t create multiple aws accounts, create aws users within an aws account
+- don't create multiple aws accounts, create aws users within an aws account
+- assign users to groups and assign permissions to groups
+  - if you are responsible for the company resources
+    - create a groups with the policy "administrator access" and create an aws user that belongs to this group
+- create strong password policy
+  - use and enforce MFA
+- create and use roles to give permisssions to aws srevices

 - dedicated host: your instance runs on a physical server fully dedicated to your use
   - an isolated server with configurations you can control